5 Easy Dairy-Free Ways To Support Your Child’s Calcium Intake

 Although fish is a good source of calcium, it’s not always an easy sell to picky eaters.
 We recommend sneaking canned salmon or tuna into a yummy quiche or omelette.

-Alternatively, you may like to try crumbling your own homemade fish fingers.
+Alternatively, you may like to try making your own homemade fish and chips.

 As well as a source of healthy fats, some nuts and seeds may also help your child reach their daily calcium requirements too.

 Both Brazil nuts and almonds are sources of the essential mineral.
 15 almonds contains about 40 mg of it (1).

 Sesame seed paste (tahini) also contains dairy-free calcium (1), so why not crack out the blender and whip up some hummus to have with your dinner?

 The benefits of calcium for ongoing growth and development are widely known, so it’s not surprising that some food companies add it to their products.

 Next time you’re at the supermarket, keep your eye out for calcium-fortified breakfast cereals, juices and bread.